 To remove a field, just uncheck the box.
 Or, simply drag the field out of the field list pane.
 You can also click the field drop-down menu and select Remove Field from the menu.

 Another way to add a field to a pivot table is to drag it from the field list into the location you like below.

-Finally, you can right click a field and chose a location from the menu.
+Finally, you can add a field by right-clicking.
+Right-click and choose a location from the menu.

 If you ever want to reset a pivot table back to its original blank state, it’s easy to do.
 Just click a cell in the pivot table, and click the Clear menu, on the Options tab of the PivotTable Tools ribbon.
 Then select Clear All.
 All fields will be removed from the pivot table at once.